Skip to main content

 Overview of the tasks

 In this tutorial, we will perform four different tasks.
-In the first one, we will perform a basic transfer.
-In the other three, we will perform advanced transfers exploring the different customization possibilities.
+In the first one, we will perform a simple transfer.
+In the other three, we will perform custom transfers exploring the different customization possibilities.

 Let's suppose three persons, Alice, Bob, and Charlie.
 In all four tasks, Alice will send transfers to Bob or to both Bob and Charlie.
 Thus, Alice's wallet will be the transfer's remitter, whereas Bob's and Charlie's will be the transfer's recipients.